+I use only high quality ingredients and I formulate all of my own recipes, making sure they will be gentle on the skin.
 I hope if you are new to the idea of using natural soap and body products you will try these products and love them as much as I do.
-I use only high quality ingredients and I formulate all of my recipes to be gentle to the skin.
 Thank you for shopping Nurse's Remedy!

 I get a lot of questions about my hand crafted soap, so read on for some information about lye soap!